Citigroup’s profits rise, helped by trading business

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

-In the company’s investment banking division, its biggest business by revenue and profits, Citi reported net income of $3 billion, up 61 percent from a year ago.
+In the company’s investment banking division, its biggest business by revenue and profit, Citi reported net income of $3 billion, up 61 percent from a year ago.
 Fixed income trading revenue rose 19 percent from a year earlier and stock trading revenue increased 10 percent.

 Citi’s consumer banking division saw a drop in profits, however.
 Net income fell to $1 billion from $1.19 billion a year earlier.
 While revenue was up, the bank had higher expenses mostly related to having to set aside more money to cover bad loans.